shamayun/Cryptocurrencies/README.md

 Plotting the scatter plot from two cryptocurrency features does not efficiently segregate the different classes.
 Utilized the PCA algorithm, as it is the right method for better visualizations.

 ## Summary
 I have identified the classification of 532 cryptocurrencies based on similarities of their features.
-Particularities of each group need to be analyzed to determined their performance and potential interest for the investment bank's clients.
+Particularities of each group need to be analyzed to determine their performance and potential interest for the investment bank's clients.